admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

-admindōjō provides an **easy to setup environment** to train **real-world Linux administration tasks** in preconfigured VirtualMachines.
+<p class="lead">admindōjō provides an <strong>easy to setup environment</strong> to train <strong>real-world Linux administration tasks</strong> in preconfigured VirtualMachines.</p>

-Each training contains a real-world scenario and in-depth explanations.

-Each training gets verified and rated - this way you know exactly if you implemented best-practices.
+<p class="lead">Each training contains a real-world scenario and in-depth explanations.
+Each training gets verified and rated - this way you know exactly if you implemented best-practices.</p>

-To help motivating yourself, admindōjō allows you to track your progress online and compete with others!
+<p class="lead">To help motivating yourself, admindōjō allows you to track your progress online and compete with others!<br/>

-**admindōjō is not just a simulation**!

-admindōjō uses unmodified Linux images and real-world objectives - everything that you learn is fully applicable to a standard Linux installation!
+<strong>admindōjō is not just a simulation</strong>! admindōjō uses unmodified Linux images and real-world objectives - everything that you learn is fully

-## Getting started
+applicable to a standard Linux installation! </p>

+<h2 class="display-4">Getting started</h2>

 1. Install required tools
 2. [Browse trainings](https://admindojo.org/challenges)